Meatfucker/metatron/README.md

 # metatron
 A discord.py based machine learning bot.
-It provides a LLM chatbot via the oobabooga API, a stable diffusion generation command via the AUTOMATIC1111 API, and a text to speech command via a Bark API located at https://github.com/Meatfucker/bark-apiserver.
+It provides a LLM chatbot via the oobabooga API, stable diffusion generation via the AUTOMATIC1111 API, and a text to speech command via a Bark API located at https://github.com/Meatfucker/bark-apiserver.

 I wanted a bot to provide LLM, imagegen, and audiogen stuff, but all of the ones out there were quite large and overcomplicated for what I needed.
 I wrote this in an attempt to provide myself a nice simple base with which to work with.